Mii Time Virtual Series

 We invite and encourage you to explore an array of purposeful Mii amo experiences through

-which we are able to share with you the healing spirit of Mii amo and Boynton Canyon.
+which we share with you the healing spirit of Mii amo and Boynton Canyon.

 As part of the ongoing Mii Time virtual series, these sessions are offerings from the Mindfulness Team